“Worry is a misuse of the imagination” – Unknown.

 4) Counter Negative Thoughts

-Let’s be honest, sometimes we get caught up in our thoughts.
+Let’s be honest; sometimes, we get caught up in our thoughts.
 The goal is to counter those anxious thoughts with positive thoughts.
 When you find yourself starting to worry, recite scripture, listen to uplifting music, or journal.
-Intentionally think positive when you find yourself cycling in worry.
+Intentionally think positively when you find yourself cycling in worry.

 5) Let it Out